Esri/storymap-journal/README.md

  - Try the application on different browser, screen resolution and mobile device.
 You can [emulate different device](http://mobiletest.me/) inside your browser.

 ### What are the supported browsers?
-Map Journal is supported on Internet Explorer 9, Chrome, Firefox, Safari and the most recent tablet and smartphone devices.
+Map Journal is supported on Internet Explorer 9, Chrome, Firefox, Safari and the most recent tablets and smartphones devices.
-Map Journal authoring is supported on Internet Explorer 10, on the most recent tablet but not on smartphone.
+Map Journal authoring is supported on Internet Explorer 10, on the most recent tablets but not on smartphones.

 We actively test the application in all major browsers but if you experience some difficulties especially with the builder, we recommend that you use Chrome.